Reviewing FlexShopper (FPAY) and Its Rivals

 |$189.65 million

 17.4% of FlexShopper shares are held by institutional investors.
 Comparatively, 53.0% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
-37.4% of FlexShopper shares are held by insiders.
-Comparatively, 12.6% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+37.4% of FlexShopper shares are held by company insiders.
+Comparatively, 12.6% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Analyst Ratings

-This is a summary of recent ratings and price targets for FlexShopper and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for FlexShopper and its peers, as provided by MarketBeat.

 |Sell Ratings